microsoft/BlingFire/README.md

 … and an agency / vendor company are regulated by the country <b>'s</b> civil code ; labor relationships between a …
 </pre>

-Currently released model supports most of the languages except East Asian (Chinese Simplified, Traditional, Japanese, Korean, Thai).
-You should expect good results if a language uses space as a main token delimitter.
-The tokenizer high level API designed in a way that it requires 0 configuration, or initialization, or additional files and is friendly for use from languages like Python, Perl, C#, Java, etc. It is fast as uses deterministic finite state machines underneath.
+The tokenization model also supports normalization and sub-token extraction like in BERT tokenizer.
+In fact we provide 4 compiled models for BERT base/large, BERT base/large cased, BERT Chinese and BERT Multilinugual Cased.
+See examples below.
+The tokenizer high level API designed in a way that it requires minimal configuration, or initialization, or additional files and is friendly for use from languages like Python, Perl, C#, Java, etc.

+Oh yes, it is also fast, as uses minimal deterministic finite state machines underneath!

-## Benchmarking
+## Benchmarking of a default model

 Comparing Bling Fire with other popular NLP libraries, Bling Fire shows **10X faster** speed in tokenization task